johans-work/niyanodes/README.md

 The elements:

+##

-Adding a layer is adding more work, so it needs to be worth it, like why you would digitize analog.
-Nodalizing adds uniformity and universality to any system, but also unlocks the power of abstraction itself.
+Adding a layer is adding more work, so it needs to be worth it, like why you would digitize something analog.
+Nodalizing adds uniformity and universality to the abstractions of any system, unlocking the power of abstraction itself.

 Similar to what digital does for analog, nodal will do for digital.